rasel-mahmud-dev/watch-reseller-frontend/readme.md

   if they are not permitted then simply them push home or login route
  <br/>
  <br/>
-- And also render dashboard sidebar navigation based on role.
+- And also render dashboard sidebar link based on role.
+- Also user can quickly find product by search